 Yes!
-The governors have recently contracted a new catering company to supply the school with hot dinners.
-It is called HC3S and is a non-profit making organisation set up by Hampshire Council.
+We have a contract with a catering company to supply the school with hot dinners.
+It is called HC3S and is a nonprofit making organisation set up by Hampshire Council.
 School meals will continue to be cooked on the premises; a menu is posted in the hall next to the serving hatch for information and is also available on the school web-site.
 Please pay for meals via Parentpay.
-If paying by cash, envelopes containing dinner money should be placed in the box (outside the school office) between 08:45 and 09:00.
-Envelopes or moneybags need to be clearly marked with the following: